-- Requesting significant EU investment for research and development to encourage innovation and support investment; - Requesting public financial support for implementation of CO2-low production technologies and for upscaling breakthrough technologies into industrial demonstrators; - Calling for guaranteed access to sustainable and low-cost energy (preferably from renewable sources), which has a strong supportive infrastructure, at affordable prices; - Providing a critical assessment of current, and proposed, EU climate, environmental and energy policies regarding their effects on the competitiveness of the sector and organising possible events accordingly.
+- Calling for a high level EU summit on steel and the establishment of a EU expert group on steel. - Requesting significant EU investment for FP10, research and development to encourage innovation and support investment, with MS to revise fiscal rules to ensure the space for investment; - Requesting public financial support for implementation of CO2-low production technologies and for upscaling breakthrough technologies into industrial demonstrators, with social conditionalities; - Calling for guaranteed access to sustainable and low-cost energy (preferably from renewable sources), which has a strong supportive infrastructure, at affordable prices;

+- Providing a critical assessment of current, and proposed, EU climate, environmental and energy policies regarding their effects on the competitiveness of the sector and organising possible events accordingly. - Incentives to increase demand for sustainable steel made in respect of decent working conditions.